 - Korea, Taiwan and China doesn't have numpad

 - Russia is the only one language to have a extra Russian keyboard as a different section

 Nintendo 3DS XL

-The 3DS XL is a step up from the original 3DS model, boasting larger screens, and bumpers to keep the Top Screen from resting on the rest of the system, as well as a slight rearrangement of some parts of the system, like the notification light, the location of the stylus to resemble that of older DS models, and lack of a 3D slider light.
+A step up from the original 3DS model, boasting larger screens and rubber bumpers on the top screen's surrounding plastic to keep the the rest of the system from scratching the Top Screen, as well as a slight rearrangement of some parts of the system, like the notification light, the location of the stylus to resemble that of older DS models, and lack of a 3D slider indicator light.

 New Nintendo 3DS

 This model of 3DS boasts a large boost from its predecessors.
 It includes more RAM, NFC support, a slot for MicroSD cards instead of standard SD cards, ZL and ZR buttons, and a second analog nub beside the ABXY buttons, eliminating the need for the Circle Pad Pro.
 It also has some software improvements, such as the ability to play video files directly in the built-in browser.
-The New Nintendo 3DS has support for interchangeable cover plates, allowing users a degree of customization.
+The New 3DS has support for interchangeable cover plates, allowing users a degree of customization.

-It also contains some additional system titles, such as an SD Manager, built into the system (although with some clever hacking, you can get this application to work on older 2/3DS models).
+It also contains some additional system titles built into the system, such as an SD File Manager that allowed you to manage the files on your microSD card through creating a temporary SMB share on the WiFi network it was connected to (with some clever hacking, you can get this application to work on older 2/3DS models).

 New Nintendo 3DS XL